Kelton555/ASP-Number-Link-Solver/README.md

 (I believe the solver is theoretically capable of solving anything from the Flow series of mobile games: this includes the stranger cases of hexes, shapes, and warps)

 The simple_rectangle.lp file is used to translate more human-readable input into predicates used for the solver, making assumptions based specifically on the simple rectangle case.
-(Cells are connected by edges by being directly adjacent in all cases; bridges always connect above to below and left to right; borders of the board don't wrap; etc.)
+(Cells are connected by edges by being directly adjacent; bridges always connect above to below and left to right; borders of the board don't wrap; etc.)

 # ASP Solver Predicate Structure
 ```cell(C)``` indicates the ID of a valid cell